Outlook 365 / 2024 / 2021 / 2019 / 2016 Update for October 2024

 News

-It contains 2 security updates for Outlook (1) and Word (1).
+It contains 3 security updates for Access, (1), Outlook (1), and Shared Office Components (1).
 The details about the Outlook vulnerability can be found below;

 • This vulnerability is currently not publicly disclosed nor exploited.

-• Exploitation of the vulnerability requires that a user open a specially crafted file.
+• Exploitation of the vulnerability requires that a user opens a specifically crafted file.

 • The Preview Pane is not an attack vector.